jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 * Can we sponsor or subsidize travel for a few from CT/DBN.
 Speakers?
    ✔ / ✘
 * Should we have an attendance fee? ✔ / ✘
+* Generate some CI documents with DrupalCamp info for presentation to sponsorships and other companies/media, etc.

 Riaan reports: Visited Adam at Business Connection on Wed 25 Jun.
 Venue is perfect and includes AV equipped Auditorium for 250, 2 medium boardrooms ideal